Betta Fish Poop (And Why You Need To Know About It)

 General Insights

-- Every betta poops different amount of times, however, if you think your betta isn’t pooping at all, then it could be a sign of constipation.
+• Every Betta poops a different number of times.
+If your Betta isn’t pooping, it could be a sign of constipation.

 Poop Appearance

-- Betta poop often looks like their food.
-It’s usually small, pellet-like, and reddish-brown.
+• Betta poop often looks like their food—small, pellet-like, and reddish-brown.

-- Betta fish are private poopers, often choosing planted areas or corners of the tank for their business.
+• Betta fish often choose planted areas or corners of the tank to poop in.

 Diet and Health

-- Overfeeding can lead to constipation and other health issues.
-Less is often more.
+• Overfeeding leads to constipation and health issues.
+Less is more.

 Health Indicators

-- Stringy poop may indicate constipation, while watery poop could be a sign of diarrhea.
+• Stringy poop may indicate constipation, while watery poop could indicate diarrhea.

 Exercise and Activity